IMR Press follow the following guidelines and standards for its journals:

 2.5 Research Involving Cell Lines

-If cell lines are used, authors are strongly encouraged to include the following information in the materials and methods section of their manuscript:
+If cell lines are used, it is encouraged to include the following information in your manuscript:

 (1) Confirm that mycoplasma testing has been done for the cell lines used.